Login or Create Account to access resources

 Calling all teachers and students!
 The Maryland Council on Economic Education invites you to enter its inaugural Financial Education Poetry Competition - a fun contest that combines financial understanding with creativity!

-Students and teachers at all grade levels can submit a video in which you read an original poem you create related to financial education and including a financial literacy term (such as spending, saving, budgeting, compound interest, stocks, etc.) See below for eligibility info, entry requirements and how to enter!
+Students and teachers at all grade levels can submit a video in which you read or perform your original poem you create related to financial education.
+Poems may be in the form of traditional poetry, rap, or slam poetry.
+See below for eligibility info, entry requirements and how to enter!

 The Financial Education Poetry Competition celebrates National Financial Education month and National Poetry Month, both in April.